 Step 2: Submit proof of legal name by email (email@example.com) or fax (902 628 1430): copy of birth certificate and copy of marriage certificate (if applicable); copy of government-issued identification with your photo on it (such as a copy of your passport photo page or your driver's license.)

-Step 3: Submit a criminal record check (oriniginal copy) that includes a vulnerable sector check.
-The criminal record check must have been issued within one month prior to submission.
+Step 3: Submit a criminal record check (original copy) that includes a vulnerable sector check.
+The criminal record check must be issued within one month prior to submission.
 You can submit the criminal record check by mail or you can bring it to the office.

-Testing Accommodation - In order to receive instructions on how to proceed with a request for testing accommodation, CRNPEI must be contacted at least two months prior to writing the NCLEX.
-Email us at email@example.com to arrange this.
+Testing Accommodation - In order to receive instructions on how to proceed with a request for testing accommodation, CRNPEI must be contacted at least one month prior to taking the NCLEX.
+Email us at firstname.lastname@example.org to arrange this.

 If you were previously registered as an RN in PEI within the last 3 years, you can apply for reinstatement of your registration, using the Reinstatement form.